ministryofjustice/moj-reusables/README.md

 Use the [date field Rails plugin](https://github.com/ministryofjustice/gov_uk_date_fields) to add GOV.UK standard three-box date fields to forms.

+### GLiMR API client gem

+Use the [GLiMR API client gem](https://github.com/ministryofjustice/glimr-api-client) to simplify building apps that talk to the GLiMR case management system (in use in several UK tribunals).

 ## Python

 ### Postcode service client